 Q: Do you have a minimum education requirement?

 A: Yes.
-You must have completed at least sixty (60) semester credit hours toward an advanced degree (2-year degree or higher) from an accredited private or public institution that is accepted by the city, with a minimum G.P.A. of at least a 2.0.
+You MUST have completed at least sixty (60) semester credit hours toward an advanced degree (2-year degree or higher) from an accredited private or public institution that is accepted by the city, with a minimum G.P.A. of at least a 2.0.
 (Copy of transcript must be provided.)

 NOTE: The college semester credit hour requirement may be waived for applicants who are Certified Officers with a High-school diploma and at least two (2) years of prior full time law enforcement experience.
 The college semester credit hour requirement may also be waived for U.S. Military personnel that possess a High-school diploma and at least two (2) years of active duty service with an honorable discharge.
+NO EXCEPTIONS

 Q: Where do I apply?